Pixar Animation Studios’ “Toy Story 4”

 Director Gary Ross

-TAC represents and has represented production entities and creative talent such as directors Brad Bird, Kathryn Bigelow, Marc Forster, Gary Ross, Peter Berg, Oliver Stone, Kevin Smith, Mira Nair; producers / production companies Pixar Animation Studios, Walt Disney Animation Studios, Davis Entertainment, Alcon Entertainment, Mark Boal & Page 1, Misher Films, Larry Gordon, Sidney Kimmel Entertainment, and organizations such as USC School of Cinematic Arts, BAFTA LA, and the BFCA, among many others.
+The Company also represents and has represented production entities and creative talent, such as directors Brad Bird, Kathryn Bigelow, Marc Forster, Gary Ross, Peter Berg, Oliver Stone, Kevin Smith; Mira Nair; producers/production companies Pixar, Mark Boal, Davis Entertainment, Alcon Entertainment, Misher Films, Larry Gordon, Sidney Kimmel Entertainment, and the USC School of Cinematic Arts, among many others.